-Now I decided to move the image a bit behind the mask and find a better section, for that you need to turn off the link between the mask and the image and simple move the image up as shown below.
+Now I decided to Move the image a bit behind the mask and find a better section, for that you need to Turn Off the link between the mask and the image and simply move the image up as shown below.

-Perfect now we have the shape set in yet we need the shade and color to match, let's start with a levels layer and clip it to the layer.
+Perfect now we have the shape set in yet we need the shade and color to match, let's start with a Levels Adjustment Layer and Clip it to the layer.

 And now let's pick up a color from the structure as shown here.

 Let's start by painting some thickens to the "cuts" on the outside shell of the buildings as shown here.

 And let's go back just a bit to detail the Layer Mask down to the pixel level.

 Let's go really close as shown here and detail the shape even in smaller detail as shown below.

 Let's continue all around detailing and eliminating any trace of the background as shown below.

 Now let's go back to the layer where we are painting.

 We will be using a couple of shades of gray so to make things easier pick one of this for the foreground and another for the Background Color, and then we can easily switch between both by pressing the X key.